-Investing in the best cat tree for large cats can benefit your kitty in many ways.
+Investing in a durable cat tree for large cats can benefit your kitty in many ways.
 Most importantly, it provides them with their own space to relax and play.

-What is the best cat tree?
-All the products on our list are worth considering but our current favorite is the 72-Inch Large Base Cat Tree by Frisco.
+What is the best cat tree for large cats?
+All the products on our list are worth considering but our current favorite is the 72-Inch Large Base Cat Tree by Go Pet Club.
 Its heavy-duty construction is more than capable of accommodating a large cat.
 Measuring a whopping 72 inches in height, it’s the tallest tree on our list.
 From this epic vantage, your cat will definitely feel like the king of the jungle.
-Plus it offers several perches for multiple cats to share the tree at the same time.
+Plus, it offers several perches for multiple cats to share the tree at the same time.